jordelver/elver.me/uses/index.md

 - _HEADPHONES_ -- [Shure SE425] IEMs with [SnugsPro] custom ear moulds.
 I've
-  been a big fan of Shure headphones for years having owned 5 or 6 different models over the years (they tend to break, but I don't like anything else).
+  been a big fan of Shure headphones for years having owned 5 or 6 different models over the years (they tend to break).

+  I also have a pair of [Apple AirPod Pros] (USB-C version) which I bought for their noise cancelling abilities, but they are rapidly taking over as my main headphones because they just _so_ convenient.

 - _SPEAKERS_ -- [Audioengine A2] powered speakers.
 Not currently plugged in, for
   reasons.

-- _PHONE_ -- [Apple iPhone 14 Pro].
-Same old - USB-C where art thou? ~~However,
+- _PHONE_ -- [Apple iPhone 15 Pro]. ~~USB-C where art thou?~~ USB-C!
+Ensconced
-  for some reason, in the heat of the moment, I decided to go for Gold.
-No idea why, I’m a space grey guy normally.
-I'll try not to do _that_ again.~~ Reader, I went with Deep Purple for this one.
+  in a [Bellroy case].

 - _WATCH_ -- [Apple Watch Series 7 GPS, 45mm Midnight Aluminium Case] with Dark
   Cherry Sport Band, for gym use, and Black/Pure Platinum Nike Sport Loop, for